TWUOnline/orientation/wordpress-setup.md

 Once you have worked through the basics of the dashboard, take some time to choose a theme you like.
 You will have different options depending on where your site is hosted.

 ###Set up a 'Category' for this course

+Watch both videos in the [Organizing Content with Taxonomies](http://umwdtlt.com/wordpress-basics/#organizing-content-with-taxonomies) category on the UMW DTLT site, and then create a category called 'TWU Online Orientation' on your site.